teknico/snabb/src/program/lwaftr/doc/README.bindingtable.md

 can take a second or two, so it can still be useful to compile the binding table ahead of time.

-Use the `snabb-lwaftr compile-binding-table` command to compile a binding table ahead of time.
-If you do this, you can use the `snabb-lwaftr control PID reload` command to tell the Snabb process with the given *PID* to reload the table.
+Use the `snabb lwaftr compile-binding-table` command to compile a binding table ahead of time.
+If you do this, you can use the `snabb lwaftr control PID reload` command to tell the Snabb process with the given *PID* to reload the table.